localstack/docs/content/en/developer-guide/Concepts/index.md

 - `python -m localstack.cli.lpm install [OPTIONS] PACKAGE...`

 For help with the specific commands, use `python -m localstack.cli.lpm <command> --help`.
-One important thing to note about `install` is that the provided options will be applied for all given packages.
-Use with caution.

 ## Utilities